 But did you know you can remove a lot more of it yourself than you may have thought?
 We provide some tips below.

-Plaque is a sticky film containing millions of bacteria that collects and builds up on your teeth.
-The bacteria in dental plaque are what can cause cavities in teeth, tooth decay and even gum disease if you don’t remove the plaque regularly by brushing and flossing your teeth twice daily.
+Plaque is a sticky film containing millions of bacteria that collect and build up on your teeth.
+The bacteria in plaque is what can cause cavities in teeth, tooth decay, and even gum disease if you don’t remove the plaque by brushing and flossing your teeth twice a day.

 The bacteria works with the sugars and starches in your food to create acids that will eat away at your tooth enamel.
 If this continues over time, your enamel can break down, resulting in a cavity in your tooth.